 Best bang-for-your-buck hotel

-The new Norman Tel Aviv, a restored 1920s Bauhaus residence that now holds 50 rooms and suites.
-I can help you secure a higher-floor room; they have the best views of the city and quick access to the rooftop pool.
+The Norman Tel Aviv, a restored 1920s Bauhaus residence that now holds 50 rooms and suites.
+Joe and Jonathan can help you secure a higher-floor room; they have the best views of the city and quick access to the rooftop pool.

 Restaurants the locals love

 In Tel Aviv-Jaffa: Abu Hassan.
 This Jaffa institution serves nothing but hummus, some say the best in Israel.
 Plain hummus, hummus with fava beans, or hummus with tahini.
 That’s it.
 No falafel…don’t even ask!
 Watch how the locals eat it: Tear your pita bread into pieces or use a piece of onion (that’s right, onion) and dip it into the hummus with a quick swipe of your wrist.
 If you use a fork and knife you’ll look like a tourist!
 At Puaa, a homey café hidden on a cobblestone alleyway off the middle of the Old Jaffa flea market, vegetarians go crazy for the majadera, a rice-and-lentil dish made with flavorful blends of herbs, onions, raisins, walnuts, and yogurt.
 Puaa’s seafood dishes are also delightful.